evilsocket/opensnitch/wiki/block-lists.md

 $ wget https://www.github.developerdan.com/hosts/lists/ads-and-tracking-extended.txt -O /media/ads-list/ads-and-tracking-extended.txt
 ```

+**Note:** be sure that the files have an extension (.dat, .txt, .list, etc...).
+Don't drop files without extension into the directory

 4. Visit any website, and filter by the name of the rule `000-block-domains` .
 You can use `block-test.developerdan.com` which is included in the above list.

 ![image](https://user-images.githubusercontent.com/2742953/115919049-981cff00-a478-11eb-9201-360463302399.png)